 Renault Arkana E-TECH Hybrid review

-Renault’s full-hybrid coupe-SUV may not have the performance to match its sporty styling, but it's well equipped and has fuel economy to rival the best diesels
+Renault's hybrid-engined coupe-SUV may not have the performance to match its sporty styling, but it's well equipped and returns fuel economy to rival the best diesels

 - Fuel economy